 “The difference between being trans and gender dysphoria is that there’s nothing pathologic about being transgender.
 Gender dysphoria is describing the stress felt from incongruence between your gender identity and your sex, and transitioning is the cure for it,” Shumer says.
 “If the parent is concerned that their child may have gender dysphoria, they should consider meeting with a mental health professional well-versed in gender identity, especially if they feel it’s causing anxiety or depression.”

 For those who want to transition and have worked with their doctors, there are options to make it happen in a safe way.

 “The process of transitioning is outlined by the World Professional Association for Transgender Health and the Endocrine Society.
 These standards outline how adolescents can make a medical transition,” Shumer explains. “(Before puberty), we use medications to put puberty on pause.
 These provide a reversible way to stop the development of sex characteristics so that the child is spared the dysphoric feelings of going down the wrong route and having to cover up those characteristics later in life.”

 If a person transitions after puberty, estrogen or testosterone is used to procure the desired effects.
 “Testosterone promotes a deeper voice, hairier body and more masculine face, while estrogen promotes feminine features,” he says.

-However, some people, like Reyne Lesnau, a 19-year-old non-binary transgender person from Troy, don’t want to transition fully and opt to present somewhere else on the spectrum.
+However, some people, like Reyne Lesnau, a non-binary transgender person from Troy who was 19 years old at the time of this article’s publication, don’t want to transition fully and opt to present somewhere else on the spectrum.